bhk/rio/concepts.md

 Memoization is important for [reactive programming](#reactive-programming), to allow results at T(N+1) to reuse results calculated at T(N).

-Since memoization seems to inherently involve stateful side effects, so how do we have it in a purely function language?
-Answer: We consider the state as part of the [execution context](#execution-context).
-It is not observable by code running *within* that EC, so that code retains its functional purity.
+Since memoization seems to inherently involve stateful side effects, how do we have it in a purely function language?
+We can address this by considering the memoization cache as state managed by the [execution context](#execution-context), which is essentially an instance of the interpreter.
+Those state changes are not observable by code running *within* that EC, so that code sees no side effects and retains its functional purity.
 The EC itself explicitly deals with that state, not as a side effect.

-One problem is cleanup.
-If we collect prior results indefinitely, we run out of resources over time.
+One challenge with using memoization broadly is placing bounds on the memory usage.
+If we accumulate prior results indefinitely, we run out of resources.
 We can associate the memoization cache with a [reactive programming](#reactive-programming) graph node -- visible to the EC, not the code it hosts.
 Node "liveness" will control the lifetime of the memozation cache.
 Together with [deterministic garbage collection ](#deterministic-garbage-collection) this can ensure proper cleanup.
 [This works for results accumulated over multiple reactive evaluation cycles;
 within any one evaluation cycles, all memoized results would accumulate, but